In this section:

 If your distress is impairing your ability to function, or putting you or others at risk, you should reach out as soon as possible.
 If you feel lonely and isolated, depressed, cannot sleep, or if your eating has changed dramatically (for example, if you have no appetite or are binge eating), reach out!

-The Department of Psychiatry offers a wide variety of clinical and social support services at our locations across the Bay Area, including Langley Porter Psychiatric Hospital and Clinics, the San Francisco VA Health Care System, Zuckerberg San Francisco General Hospital and Trauma Center, UCSF Benioff Children's Hospitals in Oakland and San Francisco, and a number of community-based clinics and programs.
+The Department of Psychiatry offers a wide variety of clinical and social support services at our locations across the Bay Area, including Langley Porter Psychiatric Hospital, the San Francisco VA Health Care System, Zuckerberg San Francisco General Hospital and Trauma Center, UCSF Benioff Children's Hospitals in Oakland and San Francisco, and a number of community-based clinics and programs.
 We are committed to maintaining and expanding our ability to help those in need of assistance through the use of telehealth services, as well as continuing in-person care when appropriate.

 In addition to the services we offer, here are some other important local resources for support.

 - UCSF Caring for the Caregiver Program: Offers peer-led support at UCSF to ensure that providers and staff are emotionally supported through the experience of patient care.
 Available to all health care team members at UCSF Health hospitals and clinic sites.

 - Faculty and Staff Assistance Program (FSAP): Free, confidential support for faculty and staff.
 All therapy sessions will be conducted via telemental therapy through a HIPAA-compliant platform or by phone.
 To make an appointment, call (415) 476-8279 or use their online form.

 - Student Health and Counseling Services: Free, confidential virtual consultation via Zoom.
 Support services can be accessed by calling (415) 476-1281.
 All visits will be conducted by phone or HIPAA-compliant Zoom meeting.